 As of 2020, Unique Device Identification is in the active compliance stage.

 There are four steps for successful UDI implementation:

-- Identify all sealable SKU’s/ configurations, then obtain “UDI’s” for each.
+- Identify all sealable SKU’s/ configurations, then obtain “GTIN” numbers for each – the GTIN becomes the “Device Identifier” (DI).
 FDA-accredited issuing agencies include GS1, HIBCC, and ICCBBA.

-- Add the UDI to product labeling necessary elements are the “Device Identifier” (DI) obtained in the step above + “Production Identifier” (PI) which is usually the lot/expiration date.
+- Ensure labels are properly formatted, which will include the “Device Identifier” (DI) (the GTIN number obtained in the step above) + “Production Identifier” (PI) which is usually the lot/expiration date.
 This information must appear as a barcode (1-D or 2-D are both acceptable) along with the human-readable text.

 - Register with the FDA’s Global UDI Database (GUDID).
 This is a publicly searchable repository.